Rahul Shrivastava

-Rahul Shrivastava is an Indian diplomat currently serving as the High Commissioner of India to Namibia.
-He previously served as the Ambassador of India to Romania, Albania, and Moldova from 2020 to 2024, and as Ambassador of India to Venezuela from 2015 to 2018.
+Rahul Shrivastava is an Indian diplomat from the 1999 batch of the Indian Foreign Service who is currently serving as the High Commissioner of India to Namibia.
+He previously served as the Ambassador of India to Romania, Albania, Moldova and Venezuela.

 Early life and education

 Shrivastava was born on 30 January 1975 in the state of Chhattisgarh, India.
 He spent his early years in Odisha.
 He did his schooling from St. Mary's Convent School, Biramitrapur and St. Mary's School, Barbil.
 Shrivastava holds a B.Sc in Chemistry from Ravenshaw University.
 He later completed his MCA from NIT Rourkela (formerly known as REC Rourkela) in 1999.
 He subsequently cleared the UPSC CSE exam in 1998, securing an All India Rank of 24.
 Shrivastava also holds a Master's degree in International Relations from Annamalai University.

 Diplomatic career

 Shrivastava joined the Indian Foreign Service (IFS) in 1999.
 After completing the foundation course at the LBSNAA and the professional course at the FSI in 2000, he was posted to Moscow, Russia as a Third Secretary at the Embassy of India, Moscow.
 During his tenure, he studied the Russian language at Moscow State University.

 In 2004, he was promoted to the position of Second Secretary and Representative of India in Nur-Sultan, Kazakhstan.
 From 2006 to 2007, he served as First Secretary and Chargé d'Affaires at the Embassy of India in Almaty, Kazakhstan.

 In 2007, Shrivastava returned to the Ministry of External Affairs, India (MEA) in New Delhi, where he served as Under-Secretary and Deputy Secretary in the Eurasia Division.
 He was the Desk Officer dealing with Russia.
 He also handled BRICS and RIC (Russia-India-China) cooperation.

 From 2009 to 2013, he served as First Secretary and then as Counsellor at the High Commission of India in London, United Kingdom.
 His task at High Commission of India included dealing with the Commonwealth of Nations.

 After his tenure in London, he was reassigned to Moscow, where he worked in the Political Wing and then in the Press, Information and Culture Wing at the Embassy of India, Moscow.

 From 2018 to 2020 he served as the Joint Secretary in the MEA.
 He was posted in Sushma Swaraj Institute of Foreign Service where his work primarily involved training of foreign diplomats at the Institute.